-Interlinked transactions in which output prices are determined jointly with the terms of a credit contract are an important feature of many business relationships, particularly in developing economies.
-In these instances, measuring competition requires information on credit as well as prices.
-We illustrate this idea using a randomized experiment in the Sierra Leone cocoa value chain, which subsidizes traders who purchase output from farmers.
-Our results show that traders pass value to farmers either through output prices or the provision of credit.
-A model then shows how the experiment can inform estimation of the market power of traders.
-Accounting for both the credit and output market transactions, we find limited evidence of market power.
-Additional results on the pass-through of industry-wide price shocks, market size, and quantity purchased by traders during the experiment confirm that the market for farmers' output is competitive.
+Interlinked transactions in which output prices are determined jointly with the terms of credit are an important feature of many business relationships.
+In these instances, understanding competition requires information on credit, as well as prices.
+We illustrate this idea using an experiment in Sierra Leone, which subsidizes traders who buy cocoa from farmers.
+Subsidized traders pass value to farmers either through cocoa prices or the provision of credit.
+A model demonstrates how the experiment can inform estimation of the degree of differentiation among traders, which is found to be low.
+Additional results on the pass-through of world price shocks, market size, and quantity purchased by traders also suggest that the market for farmers' output is competitive.